 Cameron Duder, BA, P.G.Dip (Arts), MA, PhD

-I am a Vancouver-based editor, writer, indexer and researcher with a passion for writing and a keen interest in helping people get their ideas across.
+I am a Burnaby-based editor, writer, indexer and researcher with a passion for writing and a keen interest in helping people get their ideas across.
 As an award-winning academic writer and a former university lecturer, I know the value of clear writing, thorough research and quality presentation.

 I have a BA and MA in history from the University of Otago, New Zealand, and a PhD in history from the University of Victoria, Canada.
 I have written, edited and indexed work in the humanities, social sciences and business disciplines and for organizations, businesses and private individuals.
 From 1995 to 2010, I was a university lecturer in Canada and New Zealand, teaching history, gender studies, sociology and visual culture.
-I am also a qualified adult literacy teacher.
+I am also a certified adult literacy teacher.